BerndFranzen/Lite-HAMMR/README.md

 A: But then I need to know: How Are My Mods Really?

 This is where Lite-HAMMR (How Are My Mods Really) my be helpful to you.
-This tool crawls through your SWGOH roster and shows you:
-- All your characters with their gear, power and how they are / should be modded
+This tool crawls through your SWGOH roster and shows you all your characters with their gear, power and how they are / should be modded
-- Freely customizeable squads that reflect your squad selection within the game, helping you to keep focus und which chars to improve next
-- Analysis for yourself and your entire guild (if required)

 How to start
 ============
-1) Make sure, you have Powershell 6.20 or higher installed (Windows, Mac, Linux) (https://aka.ms/PSWindows)
+1) Make sure, you have Microsoft Powershell 7.00 or higher installed (Windows, Mac, Linux) (https://aka.ms/PSWindows)
 2) Download Lite-HAMMR.ps1 to your Windows/Mac/Linux machine:
-3) Unblock the PS1 file with "Unblock-File .\Mod-HAMMR.ps1"
+3) Unblock the PS1 file with "Unblock-File .\Lite-HAMMR.ps1"
 4) Have your SWGOH allycode ready (e.g. 832123322)
 5) Start the script in Microsoft Powershell 6.2.0 or higher like this:
     .\Lite-HAMMR.ps1 832123322